elitewebmaster/Create-Thumbnails-Video/README.md

 # Create Thumbnails Video

-Create a video thumbnails from video file using AWS Lambda then upload to AWS S3.
+Create a video thumbnails from video file using AWS Lambda and upload to AWS S3.

 ## Authors